colecathcart/609Capstone/encryption_zone/GonnaCry/README.md

 - [x] encrypt all user files with AES-256-CBC.
 - [x] Random AES key and IV for each file.
 - [x] Works even without internet connection.
-- [x] Communication with the server to decrypt Client-private-key.
+- [] Communication with the server to decrypt Client-private-key.
 - [x] encrypt AES key with client-public-key RSA-2048.
 - [x] encrypt client-private-key with RSA-2048 server-public-key.
-- [x] Change computer wallpaper -> Gnome, LXDE, KDE, XFCE.
+- [x] Change computer wallpaper -> Gnome, Unity, LXDE, KDE, XFCE.
-- [x] Decryptor that communicate to server to send keys.
+- [x] Decryptor that simulate communication to server to send keys and decrypt files.
-- [x] python webserver
+- [] python webserver
 - [x] Daemon
 - [ ] Dropper